Patrizia Nanz

-She was appointed Vice-President of Germany’s Federal Office for the Safety of Nuclear Waste Management (BASE) on 1 February 2021, where she also leads the Collaborative Governance Lab (CO:LAB).
-She currently serves on the board of trustees of the Fraunhofer Institute for Systems and Innovation Research (ISI).
+She was appointed Vice-President of Germany’s Federal Office for the Safety of Nuclear Waste Management (BASE) on 1 February 2021, where she also led the Collaborative Governance Lab (CO:LAB).
+She also joined the board of trustees of the Fraunhofer Institute for Systems and Innovation Research (ISI).
+As of 15 March 2024, she was President of the European University Institute (EUI) in Florence, Italy.